|

 GSTR-4 is a return that composition taxable persons must file on an annual basis.
-Before 2018-19, GSTR-4 was filed quarterly, but since then, the quarterly filing has been replaced by CMP-08, which must be filed every quarter.
-This article will deep dive into the details needed to file GSTR-4, GSTR 4 applicability, GSTR 4 turnover limit, GSTR-4 due date and GSTR 4 late fees.
+While a quarterly statement-cum-challan is CMP-08, GSTR-4 will contain the details of sales made and taxes paid throughout the financial year.
+Continue reading to discover the details needed to file GSTR-4, GSTR 4 applicability, GSTR 4 turnover limit, GSTR-4 due date and GSTR 4 late fees.

-GSTR-4 is the annual GST Return that has to be filed by a composition dealer.
-Unlike a regular taxpayer who is required to furnish two monthly returns and an annual return (with certain exemptions), a dealer opting for the composition scheme is required to furnish one return every quarter in Form CMP-08 and Form GSTR 4 once a year by the 30th day of June, following the financial year.
+GSTR-4 is the single, annual GST Return for a composition dealer.
+A regular taxpayer who is required to furnish two monthly returns and an annual return (with certain exemptions).
+Whereas, a dealer opting for the composition scheme is required to furnish one return every quarter in Form CMP-08 and Form GSTR 4 once a year by the 30th day of June, following the financial year.

 GSTR-4 is required to be filed on an annual basis.